4 Days

 The Short Mardi Himal Trek is located within a conservation area; thus, responsible practices during the trek are significant.
 One way to prevent wasting on the trail is to carry a reusable water bottle.
 Minor littering, including wrappers and tissues, should not be thrown in the wild and must be disposed of in a proper place.

 It is also important to support local communities.
-The accommodation in local teahouses and the local meals will contribute to supporting the mountain families.
-Do not disturb wildlife, maintain a distance, and do not make a lot of noise in the forests and villages.
+Accommodation in local teahouses and local meals will help support mountain families.
+Do not disturb wildlife, maintain a distance, and avoid making loud noise in forests and villages.

 Respecting the culture is also important.
-Treating the locals in a polite manner and requesting permission to take pictures before doing so can serve in preserving good relations.
+Treating the locals in a polite manner and requesting permission to take pictures before doing so can help preserve good relations.

-The slow pace of trekking and mindful walking around places such as the High Camp (3,580 m / 11,745 ft) will make the Short Mardi Himal Trek a pleasure for the visitors and the local people as well.
+The slow pace of trekking and mindful walking around places such as the High Camp (3,580 m / 11,745 ft) will make the Short Mardi Himal Trek a pleasure for visitors and local people alike.

 What is the difficulty of the walk from Low Camp to High Camp?